davidedc/Fizzygum-website/_docs/documents-maker.md

 </figure>

 The items dropped in the document keep the relative size in respect to the page.
-So, to make items take the full with of the page, just make sure that they are as large or larger than the page when they are dropped:
+So, to make items take the full width of the page, just make sure that they are as large or larger than the page when they are dropped:

 <figure>
   <img src="{{ '/assets/images/docs-gifs/docs-maker/docs-maker-8.gif' | relative_url }}" alt="1">